frontseat-astronaut/databases-in-rust/README.md

 # databases-in-rust

 Things implemented so far:

 - Log DB: Simplest DB that stores key, value pairs in a single file.
 - Log DB with Hash index: Same DB as above but with an in-memory index that stores file offset for each key.
 - Segmented version of the above: This one stores the records over multiple segments, and a background process merges older segments to save disk space.
-- [WIP] SSTable: A segmented files database where each segment has entries sorted by keys.
+- SSTable: A segmented files database where each segment has entries sorted by keys.
 This allows us to have a sparser index in memory.
 That requires us to also maintain an in-memory sorted data structure which stores the most recent entries.

 All of the above are key-value stores that support set, get and delete.

 To run,

 ```
 cargo run
 ```

 ### Resources

 - [Designing Data Intensive Applications](https://dataintensive.net/) by Martin Kleppmann
 - [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) by Steve Klabnik and Carol Nichols
 - [Error Handling in Rust](https://blog.burntsushi.net/rust-error-handling/) by Andrew Gallant